Making your own Mexican Queso Fresco (fresh cheese) is easier than you think! It’s delicious and creamy and so easy to make at home.

-The whey makes an incredible marinade for meat and can be used to soak grains, you can also give to your pets there are many other ways you can use the whey, too.
+The whey makes an incredible marinade for meat and can be used to soak grains.
+My favorite way to use whey is to make caramel (so so delicious!)

 Once you master making your own queso fresco you will never want to go back to purchasing in store.

 When you are done making you cheese, keep the whey – it has so many amazing uses!